 - The part that makes something a URL is the combination of the name and an access method, such as

-- If you are discussing something that’s both a full URL and a URI (which all URLs are), it’s best to call it a “URL” because it’s most specific
+- All these bits are URIs, so saying that is always technically accurate, but if you are discussing something that’s both a full URL and a URI (which all URLs are), it’s best to call it a “URL” because it’s more specific.

 CREATED: JANUARY 2005 | UPDATED: DECEMBER 2015